hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 > **NOTE:**
 > You will see in this blog post that I used a combination of b﻿oth HPE GreenLake APIs from [data services](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/guide/) and [virtualization](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/) to accomplish the below examples.

+The example below displays the creation of the cloud protection store in the HPE GreenLake protection store at Microsoft Azure cloud storage.

 ![UI to create a cloud protection s﻿ite o﻿n Microsoft Azurea﻿t the eastus2 storage location](/img/ui-to-create-cloud-protection.png)

 *T﻿he figure above shows the user interface used to create a cloud store protection at Microsoft Azure in eastus2 storage location using the user interface.*